buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

 .. _Hyper: https://hyper.sh

 In addition to the arguments available for any :ref:`Latent-Workers`, :class:`HyperLatentWorker` will accept the following extra ones:

+``password``
+    (mandatory)
+    The worker password part of the :ref:`Latent-Workers` API.
+    If the password is ``None``, then it will be automatically generated from random number, and transmitted to the container via environment variable.

 ``hyper_host``
     (mandatory)